Can large language models reason about medical questions?: MedQA-USMLE versus MMLU-USMLE

-Based on Codex performances, the USMLE-MedQA dataset appears to be more challenging than the USMLE-MMLU counterpart.
-Codex~\citep{Chen2021-sj} in a 5-shot setting (Direct and CoT prompting, $\tau$=0), scores around 13.2\% lower accuracy on the USMLE-MedQA ($\sim$56.4\%) than on the USMLE-MMLU ($\sim$69.6\%).
+Based on Codex performances, the MedQA-USMLE dataset appears to be more challenging than the MMLU-USMLE counterpart.
+Codex~\citep{Chen2021-sj} in a 5-shot setting (Direct and CoT prompting, $\tau$=0), scores around 13.2\% lower accuracy on the MedQA-USMLE ($\sim$56.4\%) than on the MMLU-USMLE ($\sim$69.6\%).
 Succeeding the USMLE requires a score of around 60\%.

 \end{multicols}